Jane Wagner

 Jane Wagner (born February 26, 1935) is an American writer, director and producer.
-She is Lily Tomlin's comedy writer, collaborator, and wife.
+She is known for her creative collaborations with her wife Lily Tomlin.

 Early life and education

 Wagner was born and raised in Morristown, Tennessee, where she developed an interest in writing.
 She attended Morristown High School, where she wrote for the school newspaper.
 At 17, she moved from East Tennessee to New York City, where she studied painting and sculpture at the School of Visual Arts and pursued an acting career.

 Career

 Early in her life, she toured with the Barter Theatre of Abingdon, Virginia, and later became a designer for such firms as Kimberly-Clark and Fieldcrest.

-She made her writing debut with the CBS afternoon special J.T.
+Wagner made her writing debut with the CBS afternoon special J.T.
 (1969), for which she won the Peabody Award — and drew the attention of Tomlin, who was looking for someone to help develop the Laugh-In character Edith Ann.
 It was the beginning of a collaboration that continues to this day.
 In 1977, she and Tomlin co-wrote and co-directed Tomlin's Broadway debut, the one-woman show "Appearing Nitely."

 Wagner has been nominated for Grammy Awards, with Tomlin, for the comic's recorded albums and has won three Emmy Awards and a Writers Guild of America award, also with Tomlin, for the comic's television specials.

-She wrote and directed Moment by Moment, starring Tomlin and John Travolta, and wrote The Incredible Shrinking Woman, which starred Tomlin.
+Wagner wrote and directed Moment by Moment, starring Tomlin and John Travolta, and wrote The Incredible Shrinking Woman, which starred Tomlin.

 The Search for Signs of Intelligent Life in the Universe won Wagner a Special Award from the New York Drama Critics' Circle and a New York Drama Desk Award.
 The film adaptation of the play brought Wagner a Cable ACE Award.

 Wagner won a second Peabody for the ABC special, Edith Ann's Christmas: Just Say Noel (1996).